scrapy/scrapy/docs/intro/overview.rst

 What just happened?
 -------------------

 When you ran the command ``scrapy runspider somefile.py``, Scrapy looked for a Spider definition inside it and ran it through its crawler engine.

-The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for StackOverflow top questions page), and then called the default callback method ``parse`` passing the response object as an argument.
+The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for StackOverflow top questions page), and called the default callback method ``parse`` passing the response object as an argument.
+In the ``parse`` callback, we extract the links to the question pages using a CSS Selector with a custom extension that allows to get the value for an attribute.
+Then, we yield a few more requests to be sent, registering the method ``parse_question`` as the callback to be called for each of them as they finish.

-Here you notice one of the main advantages about Scrapy: requests are scheduled and processed asynchronously.
-This means that Scrapy doesn't need to wait for a request to be finished and processed, it can send another request or do other things in the meantime, which results in much faster crawlings.
+Here you notice one of the main advantages about Scrapy: requests are :ref:`scheduled and processed asynchronously <topics-architecture>`.
+This means that Scrapy doesn't need to wait for a request to be finished and processed, it can send another request or do other things in the meantime.
+This also means that other requests can keep going even if some request fails or an error happens while handling it.

-So, in the ``parse`` callback, we scrape the links to the questions and yield a few more requests to be done, registering for them the method ``parse_question`` as the callback to be called for each of them as they finish.
+While this enables you to do very fast crawlings sending multiple concurrent requests at the same time in a fault-tolerant way, Scrapy also gives you control over the politeness of the crawl through :ref:`a few settings
+<topics-settings-ref>`.
+You can do things like setting a download delay between
+each request, limit amount of concurrent requests per domain or per IP, and even :ref:`use an auto-throttling extension <topics-autothrottle>` that tries to figure out these automatically.

 Finally, the ``parse_question`` callback scrapes the question data for each page yielding a dict, which Scrapy then collects and writes to a JSON file as requested in the command line.

 .. note::